Luckyguess-0/MHGU-Texture-Tool/README.md

 The large file size is due to the tool requiring the NILabVIEW Runtime 2020 SP1.
 A version of the installer without the runtime is included if you already have it.

 A readme is included in the data folder that explains how to use the tool.

+I am trying something different with the cert so your OS may be unhappy.
+Make an issue if you'd like if that occurs.